Vorwerk (company)

+Akf Bank, founded in 1968, is a subsidiary of the company and is a financing partner for medium-sized companies.

-The company, which is family-owned and operated as a limited partnership, reported having 12,000 full-time employees and over 590,000 self-employed sales representatives in more than 70 countries worldwide as of 2014.
-The largest proportion of sales representatives (546,000) work for the US-based subsidiary JAFRA Cosmetics.
-The company posted revenue of €2.8 billion in 2014.
+The company, which is family-owned and operated as a limited partnership, reported having 9,307 employees as of 2024.
+The company posted a revenue of €3.2 billion in 2024.

 History

 The beginnings Barmer Teppichfabrik Vorwerk & Co

 In 1883, the Barmer Teppichfabrik Vorwerk & Co was founded by the brothers Carl (1847–1907) and Adolf Vorwerk.
 That very same year, the brothers parted ways again and Carl Vorwerk continued to run the company.
 The firm initially manufactured high-quality carpets and upholstery fabrics, and later also the looms used to make them – first under an English patent, and then under an improved proprietary patent.

-Carl Vorwerk’s son, Carl Jr. (1878–1904), was to be his successor as company director, but he died just a few months after taking the helm in 1903.
+Carl Vorwerk's son, Carl Jr. (1878–1904), was to be his successor as company director, but he died just a few months after taking the helm in 1903.
 Thus, upon the death of the company founder in 1907, his son-in-law, August Mittelsten Scheid (1871–1955), became sole managing partner.
-Under his leadership, the company diversified following the First World War, taking up the production of gear units and electric motors for gramophones as its military research efforts halted.
+Under his leadership, the company diversified following the First World War, taking up the production of laundry and dyeing machines, gear units, and electric motors for gramophones as its military research efforts halted.

 Kobold and direct sales

 As radio grew in popularity in the 1920s, gramophone sales dropped precipitously.
 This dire situation gave rise to the birth of the “Vorwerk Kobold” in 1929: chief engineer Engelbert Gorissen developed out of a gramophone motor a high-performance electric upright vacuum cleaner.
 On 25 May 1930, a patent was granted for the Kobold “Model 30”.
 At first, sales of what was at the time a completely unknown appliance in Germany were very poor, despite the relatively modest price of 20 Reichsmarks.
 Only when direct sales were launched in 1930 – the brainchild of Werner Mittelsten Scheid (1904–1953), a son of the company founder – did the product meet with success.
 By 1935, 100,000 “Kobolds” had been sold, by 1937 half a million and by 1953 one million.
 Already before the Second World War, in 1938, the first foreign sales organization was established: Vorwerk Folletto in Italy.

-During World War II, the main plant in Wuppertal-Barmen was severely damaged in a May 1943 bombing, after which August Mittelsten Scheid’s sons, Werner and Erich Mittelsten Scheid, jointly took over management of the firm.
+During World War II, the main plant in Wuppertal-Barmen was severely damaged in a May 1943 bombing, after which August Mittelsten Scheid's sons, Werner and Erich Mittelsten Scheid, jointly took over management of the firm.
 The sales organization, which had held the company above water during the war years by selling various products, discontinued operations that year.

 After the war was over, production and sales were rebuilt, first in Germany, and then in Europe and overseas.
 By 1955, 2,000 Vorwerk sales representatives were once again underway.
 Sole managing partner – following the death of his brother in 1953 – was Erich Mittelsten Scheid.